rayattack/amebo/README.md

 # Trivia

-The word `amebo` is a West African (Nigerian origin - but used in Ghan, Benin, Cameroon etc.) slang used to describe a talkative, never mind their business individual (a chronic gossip).
+The word `amebo` is a West African (Nigeria, Ghana, Benin, Cameroon) slang used to describe a chronic gossip.
+An `amebo` snitches about everything.